27th César Awards

 The 27th César Awards ceremony, presented by the Académie des Arts et Techniques du Cinéma, honoured the best films of 2001 in France and took place on 2 March 2002 at the Théâtre du Châtelet in Paris.
 The ceremony was chaired by Nathalie Baye and hosted by Édouard Baer.

-Amélie won the award for Best Film.
+Romantic comedy Amélie led all nominees with 13 nominations, followed by The Officers' Ward and Read My Lips with nine nominations each.
+Amélie went on to win four awards, more than any other film in the ceremony, including Best Film.

 Winners and nominees

 Films with multiple nominations and awards

 The following films received multiple nominations:

 The following films received multiple awards: